What is a digital creator?

 Casey Neistat: A filmmaker and vlogger, Casey Neistat gained popularity for his daily vlogs, which showcased his unique storytelling style and adventurous life experiences.
 His creativity and cinematography skills have been highly influential on countless other digital creators.

 Jacques Pépin: You don’t have to be young to be a digital creator!
 Jacques Pépin has been cooking professionally for many decades.
-His latest venture, the Jacques Pépin Foundation video recipe book, merges cookbook with video membership service, allowing you to watch celebrity chefs make meals in their homes, and print out the recipes if you want to follow along.
+His latest venture, the Jacques Pépin Foundation video recipe book, merges a cookbook with a video membership service, allowing you to watch celebrity chefs make meals in their homes and print out the recipes if you want to follow along.

-Gary Vaynerchuk: A serial entrepreneur, digital creator and motivational speaker, Gary Vaynerchuk (or Gary V) is known for his expertise in digital marketing and social media.
-He has inspired many with his insights on entrepreneurship, branding, and hustle mentality.
+Gary Vaynerchuk: A serial entrepreneur, digital creator, and motivational speaker, Gary Vaynerchuk (or Gary V) is known for his expertise in digital marketing and social media.
+His insights on entrepreneurship, branding, and hustle mentality have inspired many.

 Conclusion: What is a digital creator and how it is different to an influencer